-When someone is struggling with an eating disorder, they may be hesitant to talk about it, admit it or even recognize that they have one.
-But as their loved one, there are signs and symptoms you can look for that might signal an eating disorder such as anorexia, bulimia or binge eating disorder.
+When someone has an eating disorder, they may be hesitant to talk about it, admit it or even recognize that they have one.
+But as their loved one, you can look for signs and symptoms that might signal an eating disorder such as anorexia, bulimia or binge eating disorder.

-"These signs aren't just physical, they're also emotional and behavioral," Milner said.
+"These signs aren't just physical, they're also emotional and behavioral," Ms. Milner says.

-Meal times are very stressful for someone with an eating disorder and it can cause significant anxiety.
+Mealtimes can cause significant anxiety for those with eating disorders.
 Some people may have a fear of eating in public or with others, avoiding it altogether.
 They may also eat tiny portions or refuse to eat at all, possibly making excuses for not eating.
-In some cases, an individual with an eating disorder may eat in secret, hoard or hide food.
+And some people with eating disorders may eat in secret, hoard or hide food.

-"Some individuals with eating disorders will practice unusual food rituals, like cutting their food into very small pieces, eating very slowly, eating one food group at a time, chewing each bite of food an unusually large number of times or regurgitating chewed food," Milner said.
+"Some people with eating disorders will practice unusual food rituals, like cutting their food into very small pieces, eating very slowly, eating one food group at a time, chewing each bite of food an unusually large number of times or regurgitating chewed food," Ms. Milner says.

 If someone has an eating disorder, they usually become preoccupied with behaviors and attitudes that indicate weight loss, dieting and control of food are their top priority.
 They may show an intense fear of gaining weight or little concern over extreme weight loss, hide weight loss under loose-fitting clothes, exercise excessively, and even exercise when they're sick or hurt to burn more calories.
 Withdrawal from friends and activities is also common.

-Their mood can show signs of an eating disorder as well - they may exhibit a flat mood or lack of emotion, irritability and mood swings.
-Many people with eating disorders also suffer with anxiety, depression and other mental health issues.
+Their mood can show signs of an eating disorder as well — they may exhibit a flat mood or lack of emotion, irritability and mood swings.
+Many people with eating disorders also have anxiety, depression and other mental health issues.

-The physical side effects can vary depending on what type of eating disorder they have, but there are some general physical symptoms you can be aware of:
+The physical side effects can vary depending on what type of eating disorder they have, but some general physical symptoms to look for include:

 - Weight fluctuations, both up and down